-Strain gage sensors are exceptionally useful measurement tools, often because of their sensitivity.
+Strain gage (sometimes referred to as strain gauges) are exceptionally useful measurement tools, often because of their sensitivity.
 As evidence, strain gages are typically used as the sensing elements in precision load cells, the most precise “load” measurement instruments available, traceable to the governing Standards boards like NIST in the USA.

 At Binsfeld, we use strain gages with our TorqueTrak products to ensure accurate measurement of torque on rotating shafts.
 The added benefit of using strain gages is that they can be applied to any shaft and do not require shaft modification.
 But what exactly are strain gages, and how do they work?
 To truly understand what a strain gage is, and what it measures, it’s important to first have a clear definition of strain.